stuycs-gh-classrooms/09-nextcs-p01-green/README.md

 - set the rows of bricks in the game

 2D Array:
-- determines collsion status with ball
+- determines if ball shares same x/y cor as brick

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.